sradevski/eyenav/README.md

 EyeNav has been developed at Nara Institute of Science and Technology (NAIST), Software Engineering Laboratory.

 If anyone is interested in improving EyeNav and contributing, please contact me directly.
 If there is some interest I will create a guide on how to contribute, but it is not necessary at this stage.
-You can report any bugs or feature requests at:
+You can report any bugs or feature requests at: [EyeNav Trello](https://trello.com/b/exmrboqr/eyenav).

 ## License